OpenMage/magento-lts/README.md

 ## Secure your installation

 Do not use /admin (or /nimda...) for backend url.
-Do not add it into your _robots.txt_, keep it secret.
+Don't add it into your _robots.txt_, keep it secret.
 You can change it from your backend (System / Configuration / Admin / Admin Base Url) or from your _app/etc/local.xml_:

 ```xml
 <config>